Home / About NHS 24 / Facts about NHS 24

 The 111 service provides:

-- urgent care for anyone who thinks they need A&E but its not life or limb threatening
+• urgent care for anyone who thinks they need A&E but it isn’t life or limb threatening

 Our employees